-Mosquitoes aren’t our friends in fact most people hate them not only for the damage they do biting us and leaving red bumps that we cannot stop scratching but also because of the sound they make which is truly annoying and unpleasant.
-So we are determined to eliminate them and to protect ourselves from them by using different mosquito repelling and killing methods like mosquito repellents, foggers and zappers.
-But luckily for us there are some creatures in the world that help us at this task because they eat mosquitoes that way diminishing the amount of mosquitoes that roam this earth.
+Mosquitoes aren’t our friends, in fact, most people hate them not only for the damage they do biting us and leaving red bumps that we cannot stop scratching but also because of the sound they make which is truly annoying and unpleasant.
+So we are determined to eliminate them and to protect ourselves from them by using different mosquito repelling and killing methods like mosquito repellents, foggers, and zappers.
+But luckily for us, there are some creatures in the world that help us at this task because they eat mosquitoes that way diminishing the number of mosquitoes that roam this earth.
 So let’s find who mosquito natural enemies are.

 Purple martins and Bats

-Purple martins are one of the most common mosquito eating birds although mosquitoes actually is only one of the many flying insects these bird eat.
-Nevertheless these small but beautiful birds do consume mosquitoes helping us get rid of them at least in small capacity.
-The second bird species that consume mosquitoes like you can already guess are bats.
+Purple martins are one of the most common mosquito-eating birds although mosquitoes actually are only one of the many flying insects these birds eat.
+Nevertheless, these small but beautiful birds do consume mosquitoes helping us get rid of them at least in small capacity.
+The second bird species that consume mosquitoes as you can already guess are bats.
 Many are afraid of these night birds because of the way they look but they actually can be beneficial to us.
 Although similarly to Purple martins mosquitoes aren’t the main dish on bat menu because they will eat any insects they can find since bats as well as mosquitoes activate once the sun goes down there is a larger chance that mosquitoes will be one of the insects consumed by bats and that way shrinking the mosquito population by at least a couple of mosquitoes.
-And there are other mosquito eating birds because for example swallows, gees and even ducks too tend to each mosquitoes only not as often as purple martins and bats.
+And there are other mosquito-eating birds because, for example, swallows, gees and even ducks too tend to eat mosquito only not as often as purple martins and bats.

 Birds aren’t the only creatures to consume mosquitoes.
 There are quite a few fish species that are keen on eating mosquitoes more specifically mosquito larvae because almost all mosquito species breed in the water.